Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis

-Graph Neural Networks (GNNs) have emerged as a powerful paradigm for time-series forecasting, particularly for multivariate time-series data.
-GNNs are designed to capture spatial dependencies by representing the data as graphs, where nodes represent variables, and edges represent dependencies between these variables.
-One notable approach is the MTGNN~\cite{wu2020connecting} framework, which integrates temporal and graph convolution modules to capture both temporal and spatial dependencies, using a graph learning layer to adaptively construct an adjacency matrix that reflects hidden relationships among time-series variables.
-Another example is the Multivariate Time-Series Graph Ordinary Differential Equation (MTGODE)~\cite{jin2022multivariate} framework, which uses graph neural networks to model complex interactions among time-series and employs neural ODEs to continuously evolve the data over the graph structure, enhancing forecasting accuracy and robustness.

-Defining optimal graph structures and integrating graph learning with time-series forecasting in an end-to-end manner remains a significant challenge.
-While recent advances have introduced adaptive graph learning~\cite{9206739} and automated spatio-temporal fusion techniques~\cite{li2021spatialtemporalfusiongraphneural}, these methods come with their own limitations.
-Specifically, adaptive graph learning can be computationally expensive, and spatio-temporal fusion mechanisms may struggle to effectively capture long-range dependencies, leading to potential inaccuracies in forecasting~\cite{10.1145/3696661}.

-Recent advancements in time-series forecasting feature foundation models such as TimesFM~\cite{das2023decoder} and MOIRAI~\cite{woo2024unified}, which generalize across diverse datasets without additional training.
+Recent advances in time-series forecasting feature foundation models such as TimesFM~\cite{das2023decoder} and MOIRAI~\cite{woo2024unified}, which generalize across diverse datasets without additional training.
 TimesFM, using a decoder-only architecture with input patching, achieves near state-of-the-art zero-shot performance.
 MOIRAI, with a masked encoder architecture, addresses challenges like cross-frequency learning and any-variate forecasting, leveraging the Large-scale Open Time-Series Archive~(LOTSA)~\cite{woo2024unified} for training.
 Both models demonstrate the potential of foundation models in handling complex and varied time-series forecasting tasks.
 However, these models can be computationally intensive, require significant resources for training and deployment, and often lack interpretability.

+Graph Neural Networks~(GNNs) have emerged as a powerful paradigm for multivariate time-series forecasting by modeling variables as nodes and their interdependencies as edges in a graph.
+The MTGNN~\cite{wu2020connecting} framework introduces a joint architecture combining temporal and graph convolution modules, with a graph learning layer that adaptively constructs an adjacency matrix to uncover hidden variable relationships.
+In contrast, MTGODE~\cite{jin2022multivariate} employs neural ordinary differential equations over dynamically learned graphs to model continuous spatial-temporal dynamics, offering improved accuracy and robustness in forecasting tasks.

+Despite the large amount of work that utilizes GNNs for time-series forecasting, discovering optimal graph structures and integrating graph learning with time-series forecasting remains a significant challenge.
+While recent advances have introduced adaptive graph learning~\cite{9206739} and automated spatio-temporal fusion techniques~\cite{li2021spatialtemporalfusiongraphneural}, these methods come with their own limitations.
+Specifically, adaptive graph learning can be computationally expensive, and spatio-temporal fusion mechanisms may struggle to effectively capture long-range dependencies, leading to potential inaccuracies in forecasting~\cite{10.1145/3696661}.